latrokles/ofxSpeech/README.md

 1. Add the ofxSpeech to your project in the IDE (Xcode presumably).
 2. Add #include "ofxSpeech.h" in your testApp.h

 ## ofxSpeechRecognizer usage:

-Two things to keep in mind before beginning:
-- Add a function to your testApp.h/testApp.cpp that takes a string by reference, this function will get called when a word is recognized. i.e.
+1. **testApp.h** Add a function to your testApp that takes a string by reference, this function will get called when a word is recognized.
+Also declare a ofxSpeechRecognizer object.

         void speechRecognized(string & wordRecognized);

+        ofxSpeechRecognizer recognizer;

-- In the testApp.cpp setup() function, add the function mentioned above as a listener to a speechRecognized event. i.e.
+1. **setup** In the testApp.cpp setup() function, add the function mentioned above as a listener to a speechRecognized event and init the recognizer.

         ofAddListener(recognizer.speechRecognizedEvent, this, &testApp::speechRecognized);

-    ofxSpeechRecognizer recognizer;
         recognizer.initRecognizer();

-    //You can load a list of words to recognize from a file in your data directory containing each word
-    //in a separate line.
+    You can load a list of words to recognize from a file in your data directory containing each word in a separate line.

         recognizer.loadDictionaryFromFile("dictionary.txt");

-    //Alternatively you can have a vector of words and add them that way vector<string> words;
+    Alternatively you can have a vector of words and add them that way

+        vector<string> words;
         words.push_back("red");
         words.push_back("green");
         words.push_back("black");
         recognizer.loadDictionary(words);

-    //startListening for words
+    startListening for words

         recognizer.startListening();

-    //in the function defined in testApp.cpp place code to be executed once a given word is detected void testApp::speechRecognized(string & wordRecognized)
+1. **speechRecognized** In the function defined in testApp.cpp place code to be executed once a given word is detected

+        void testApp::speechRecognized(string & wordRecognized)
         {
            if(wordRecognized == "red")
              ofBackground(255, 0, 0);

            if(wordRecognized == "green")
              ofBackground(0, 255, 0);
         }

-    //the recognized can be stopped
+    the recognized can be stopped

         recognizer.stopListening();

 ## ofxSpeechSynthesizer usage: